Yuvrajhere/home-inventory/README.md

 # Home Inventory React App

-This project is being developed for the [MLH Hero hacks](https://hero-hacks.devpost.com/) hackathon from 2 Oct to 4 Oct.
+This project is being developed for the [MLH Hero hacks](https://hero-hacks.devpost.com/) hackathon from 2 Oct to 4 Oct by me as a participant.